 Simply throwing papers in the trash can put your information at risk, while shredding papers prevents the wrong people from gaining access to it.
 Shredding does this by making any personal information unreadable before disposal.
 Document destruction is the safest option for throwing out old paperwork and bills because no one will be able to read the contents of your private mail after shredding.
 This makes it the most secure way to get rid of old paperwork without the threat of identity theft.

-PROSHRED® Washington D.C.
+Proshred® Washington D.C.
 Secure Paper Shredding: We can help!

-If you’re wondering where to shred paper and prevent information theft, PROSHRED® Washington D.C. offers local paper shredding services to the D.C, area.
+If you’re wondering where to shred paper and prevent information theft, Proshred® Washington D.C. offers local paper shredding services to the D.C, area.
 Our document destruction keeps all information secure.
 Additionally, we offer a drop off shredding service at our full-service Baltimore office.
 If you’re further away, one of our mobile paper shredding trucks can stop by.
 For more information and a free estimate, just give us a call: 301-652-0005

 Frequently Asked Questions about Paper Shredding in Washington D.C.